beaudoinlab/academic-kickstart/content/people/building_intro.md

 +++
 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15 # Order that this section will appear.

-title = "Join our team"
+title = "Check out our new digs!" subtitle = ""

+#Image for the Hero in /static/img (this is automatically added)

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.